run-llama/llama_deploy/README.md

 outer.add_workflows(inner=InnerWorkflow())
 ```

-`llama_deploy` makes it dead simple to spin up each workflow above as a service, and run everything without any changes to your code!
+Llama Deploy makes it dead simple to spin up each workflow above as a service, and run everything without any changes
+to your code!

 Just deploy each workflow:

 > [!NOTE]
-> This code is launching both workflows from the same script, but these could easily be separate scripts, machines, or docker containers!
+> This code is launching both workflows from the same script, but these could easily be separate scripts, machines,
+> or docker containers!

 ```python
 import asyncio